NikolaVetnic/ABAP_Reference/xx_Reference/Modularization.md

 	ENDCLASS.
 ```

 The only change is the addition of the `PUBLIC` keyword, indicating a global class.
-Additionally, `FINAL` keyword is optional and indicates that the class cannot be inherited from and the `CREATE PUBLIC` keyword, allows an object to be created from the class anywhere where the class is visible.
+Additionally, `FINAL` keyword is optional and indicates that the class cannot be inherited from and the `CREATE PUBLIC` keyword, allows an object to be created from the class anywhere where the class is visible

+### Functions

+Start by inspecting the function using transaction `SE37` and checking out the *Attributes* tab page.
+Next, examine the function module interface: it consist of *Import*, *Export*, and *Changing* parameters, and can also include *Exceptions*.

+*Import* parameters specify the data that the function module requires from the calling program. *Export* parameters specify the data that is returned to the calling program.